joeljose350/joeljose350/README.md

 <br>

-Hello, I'm Joel Jose - a third-year student pursuing a bachelor's degree in Computer Science and Engineering at Toc H Institute of Science and Technology, Arakkunnam.
+Hello, I'm Joel Jose - a third-year student pursuing a bachelor's degree in Computer Science and Engineering.

 I'm an avid supporter of free and open-source software and contribute to open-source projects in my spare time.
 I'm currently learning C and Python, and I'm also familiar with HTML/CSS and TypeScript.